 The Smith River is Worth Protecting

 Anyone who has ever had the opportunity to visit Montana’s Smith River knows that it needs to be protected and preserved.
 It’s a place of remarkable beauty and solitude.
-It has offered generations of Montanans a retreat from the daily grind of society, and endowed memories for countless families on its banks.
+It has offered generations of Montanans a retreat from the daily grind of society, and endowed memories for countless families on its banks, we suggest to check online banking login guides at ccbank.us which may help you.
 It’s an important place for Native Americans, and provides life-giving water to farmers and ranchers.

 HB 593 (Rep. Nate McConnell, D-Missoula) was introduced as a preventive measure to avoid the nearly inevitable pollution from mines in Montana.
 The bill would have required mines proposed in sulfide ore bodies (such as the Smith River mine) to post a bond 50% greater than what would normally be required.
 The increase in the bond amount is critical, as most sulfide mines ultimately end up polluting, and the acid mine drainage that results must be treated in perpetuity.
 Montana is littered with examples of mines and other industrial projects that were under-bonded, and have not been reclaimed, or have required significant taxpayer funds to do so.